 Stark: Right, he came to me for representation on an embezzlement charge a couple years ago.

-Issac: You turned him down?
+Isaac: You turned him down?

 - The Bad Guy Wins: Wayne Callison got away with murdering five women and driving a witness into suicide.
+For a while.

 - Batman Gambit: Stark runs a doozy to get Wayne Callison, making sure no one else in the prosecutor's office knows about it and there is no evidence to prove it.